growse/growse.com-blog/blog/2024/_posts/2024-06-08-a-silly-kvm.md

 }
 ```

 Great start.
-It definitely doesn't crash, or leak any memory!
+It definitely doesn't crash, is very fast, and doesn't leak any memory!

 This is going to be run on the CLI and need some configuring, so let's use [clap](https://clap.rs/).
 We're going to need
 a USB device to look for the presence / absence of, which takes the form of a vendor ID and a product ID.
 Let's also let